 14k gold is a mixture of pure gold plus other durable metals, like zinc, silver or copper (depending on the jeweler and the piece).
 Pure gold by itself is relatively soft and easily scratched, so these added alloy metals strengthen its composition so it’s more durable and wearable.
 When you think about 14k vs. 18k, for example, 14k gold is 14 out of 24 parts pure gold (58%) and 18k gold is 18 out of 24 parts pure gold (75%)

 How 14k Gold is Made

+14 karat gold is an alloy: a blend of metals with a specific formula.
+To change 24k gold into 14k gold—or create the 14k gold alloy formula—we need to take pure 24k gold and mix it with the right amount of other metals.
 For 14k, we need 14 out of 24 parts (or 58%) to be pure 24k gold and 42% (or 10 parts) to be other metals.
-(To calculate, just divide 14k by 24k; 14/24 = 58.3%—we've rounded it off for easier illustration).
-The 42% “other” can be made up of a combination of silver, copper, and/or zinc, which add strength to the otherwise soft pure gold.
+(To calculate, just divide 14k by 24k; 14/24 = 58.3%—we rounded down to simplify it).
+The 42% “other” can be made up of a combination of silver, copper, and/or zinc, which strengthen the otherwise soft pure gold.